msafi/vie/README.md

 # vie

-`vie`, for **v**iew **i**n **e**ditor, is a command line tool that lets you quickly open any GitHub repository or pull-request in your text editor. vie downloads the repo to a temporary directory that's automatically cleaned up by your operating system.
+`vie`, for **v**iew **i**n **e**ditor, is a command line tool that lets you quickly view any GitHub repository or pull-request in your text editor. vie downloads the repo to a temporary directory that's automatically cleaned up by your operating system when you're done viewing the repo.

 See [this video demo](https://giphy.com/gifs/3oKGzt8BExxh3EPxpC/fullscreen).

-**Note**: the default text editor that vie looks for VS Code.
+**Note**: the default text editor that vie looks for is the one set by your `EDITOR` environment variable.
+If `EDITOR` is not set, vie looks for VS Code.
 If you use a different editor, see the [configurations](#configurations) section below.

 ## Installation